 ¿Why did I have to choose?

-And Social psychology and Interculturality to understand what brings people together and what separates us.
+Psychology (ongoing) and Intercultural Studies to understand what brings people together and what separates us.

-I have advised and coached students, lecturers, volunteers and travelers with their experiences around the world for over 10 years and taken part in European and international projects in several universities, organizations and companies, both as a trainer and manager.
+For over 10 years, I have advised and coached students, lecturers, expats and volunteers in their experiences and projects around the world.
+I have also taken part in European and international projects in several universities, organizations and companies, both as a trainer and manager.

 I have co-designed, co-directed and taught at the Master in Development and Community Action of Pere Tarres School, Ramon Llull University (Barcelona, Spain).